Luger-Lab/AUC-analysis/README.md

 If you use any of the following scripts contained within this repository for your research or manuscript preparation, then please cite the following paper(s):

-- `svedberg_equation.py`, `multiple_vHW.py`, or `titration_gradient.py` : Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules" *Current Protocols in Molecular Biology*, **133**: e131 (2020).
+- `svedberg_equation.py`, `multiple_vHW.py`, or `titration_gradient.py` : Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules", *Current Protocols in Molecular Biology*, **133**: e131 (2020).